 Repeat 27 more times.

 The moral of this story, kids?
-Appreciate your Halloween candy.
+This Halloween, appreciate your candy.
 Treasure it.
-And try to remember through the fog of your sugar-induced mania the sacrifices some of us dog-owning adults had to go through to ensure that the candy got into your little hands.
+And try to remember through the fog of your sugar-induced mania the sacrifices many of us dog-owning adults had to go through to ensure that the candy got into your little hands.